BehdadKhodabandehloo/ControversyDetection/README.md

   -  (Mehrdad)

 Task that would be done:
-  -  Train Model on Twitter Dataset, start writing on method in overleaf(Behdad)
+  -  Results on Mention Graph, Research on dis/agreement(Behdad)
-  -  Access to Jupyter, seprate reply graph from mention graph, start writing on method in overleaf(Mehrdad)
+  -  Research on audience(Mehrdad)

 # Future Ideas:
 in progressing ideas for polarization quantifying: